-After using both devices it would be hard to choose a clear winner as both are fairly similar in how they work in terms of functionality.
+Ledger Nano vs Trezor… this was a hard one to compare but after using both devices it would be hard to choose a clear winner as both are fairly similar in how they work in terms of functionality.
 The purchase cost isn’t a deciding factor either with both devices being similar in price.

 Both devices now support MyEtherWallet which is the most popular way to control, manage and send ETH and ERC-20 tokens..
 The Ledger Nano S provides greater support for further cryptocurrencies such as Stratis and PIVX etc.

 Both devices have had their fair share of security vulnerabilities but nothing that would severely compromise your private keys.